tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 As mentioned before, the original multi-armed bandit mental model only considers payout, not cost.
 But even when examined through a payout lens, Logwise was a worse lever than Innerhelm.

-The payout of an opportunity is measured differently based on the context.
-For a sales opportunity, the potential payout would be how much the customer would pay if they accepted a deal.
+The payout of an opportunity is measured differently based on the category of opportunity.
+For a sales opportunity, for example, the potential payout would be how much the customer would pay if they accepted a deal.

 In my case, the payout was the impact and benefit of making progress on a particular project.
 Did it get me closer to where—and who—I want to be in life?
 And did this payout compensate for the aforementioned costs of cognitive absorption and diminishment of self?